-In accordance with the Institute's regulations, a full-time student must submit a health history and physical examination to the Health Center prior to attendance at the college.
-Part-time students who submit a health history and physical examination may also use the services of the Health Center.
+In accordance with SUNYIT's regulations, a full-time student must submit a health history and physical examination to the Health & Wellness Center prior to attendance at SUNYIT.
+Parttime students who submit a health history and physical examination may also use the services of the Health & Wellness Center.

-The student may only receive first-aid and emergency care from the Health Center until the health history and physical examination form has been submitted.
+The student may only receive first-aid and emergency care from the Health & Wellness Center until the health history and physical examination form has been submitted.
 Full-time students will not be permitted to register for a second term until these requirements have been met.

-In addition to the mandatory health fee, the Institute also has a mandatory health insurance program; i.e., all full-time students must carry some type of health insurance.
-The Institute provides a brief, economical health insurance plan for students who need basic insurance coverage or wish to purchase additional coverage.
+In addition to the mandatory health fee, SUNYIT also has a mandatory health insurance program; i.e., all full-time students must carry some type of health insurance.
+SUNYIT provides a brief, economical health insurance plan for students who need basic insurance coverage or wish to purchase additional coverage.

-Students taking 12 credits or more are billed for the Institute's health insurance plan each semester.
-Those students who do not wish to participate in the Institute's plan must document alternate insurance coverage via electronic waiver on the Institute's web site each semester.
+Students taking 12 credits or more are billed for SUNYIT's health insurance plan each semester.
+Those students who do not wish to participate in SUNYIT's plan must document alternate insurance coverage via electronic waiver on SUNYIT's web site each semester.
 Information concerning health insurance is mailed directly to full-time students (12 or more credits).

-- Students taking less than 12 credits are not billed for the Institute's health insurance plan but may purchase it at the Business Office each semester. - 4.
-The State University requires international students entering the country for study or research, or any United States student studying abroad in a SUNY-sponsored program, to carry a SUNY health insurance policy.
-Information regarding insurance is mailed to these students upon their admission to the college.
-Additional information is available in the Health Center.
+- Students taking less than 12 credits are not billed for SUNYIT's health insurance plan but may purchase it at the Business Office each semester. - 4.
+The State University of New York requires international students entering the country for study or research, or any United States student studying abroad in a SUNY-sponsored program, to carry a SUNY health insurance policy.
+Information regarding insurance is mailed to these students upon their admission to SUNYIT.
+Additional information is available in the Health & Wellness Center.